Dubai: Over Dh30 million distributed to minors from investments' profits

 Profits amounting to Dh30.4 million, from investments of minors and those under guardianship, were distributed by the Awqaf and Minors Funds Management Foundation (AMAF) in Dubai.
 This is in line with the foundation’s primary role in caring for and investing the funds of minors.

-The profits were distributed to 2,263 minors and those in their care, representing a 13 per cent increase from profits distributed to minors during the fiscal year 2023.
+The profits were distributed to 2,263 minors and those in their care, representing a 13 per cent increase from the fiscal year 2023.
 During 2023, the profits amounted to approximately Dh 26.7 million.

 Ali Mohammed Al Mutawa, Secretary-General of AMAF, affirmed the foundation’s commitment to working in accordance with the directives of Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, by adhering to its primary role in managing the funds of minors and those in their care and investing them in the best possible way to support this segment of society, while ensuring their interests are fully protected.